Do I need an appointment?

 How does summer care work?

 The Health Service is open during the summer with special hours and fees.
 See our web page for summer information.
+Any student registered for summer classes or for the upcoming fall session can receive care during the summer.

 I am curious about some basic health questions, but I don’t have any immediate health care needs.
 Do you recommend any health-related websites for college students?